w3c/wai-curricula/content/designer/interaction-and-feedback.md

 Students should be able to:

 * design user interfaces with  notifications that are easy to understand and that can be distinguished from any other user interface component
-* provide meaningful and descriptive messages about errors, suggestions for corrections, successes, or any other event
+* provide meaningful and descriptive messages about errors, suggestions for corrections, and successes
 * design user interfaces that support switching notifications on or off to allow notifications processing at the users' pace
-* design user interfaces that support mechanisms to queue and prioritize application notifications coming from different interactive user interface components, such as form fields and custom widgets
+* design user interfaces that support mechanisms to queue and prioritize application notifications coming from different interactive user interface components
 * describe related requirements for developers to code notification messages appropriately

 #### Teaching Ideas for Topic